Implicit

 The following notations are used:

-An implicit scheme turns this ordinary differential equation into a non linear system of equations whose unknowns are is increment \(\Delta\,Y\) over a time step \(\Delta\,t\):
+An implicit scheme turns this ordinary differential equation into a non-linear system of equations whose unknown is the increment \(\Delta\,Y\) over a time step \(\Delta\,t\):

 \[ \Delta\,\vec{Y}-G{\left({\left.\vec{Y}\right|_{t}}+\theta\,\Delta\,\vec{Y},t+\theta\,\Delta\,t\right)}\,\Delta\,t=0 \]